 - 1. Individual or entity recognizes a necessary change in site management that aligns with the designations outlined in the Rocky Habitat Management Strategy. - 2.
-Proposing entity builds a proposal using the Rocky Habitat Web Mapping Tool. - a) Draw a polygon around the area of interest a report is generated. - b) Answer remaining proposal questions using data report, local knowledge, and communications with natural resource agencies. - c) Conduct community engagement to gauge support and concerns.

-d) Modify proposal as needed and submit on the Rocky Habitat Web Mapping Tool.
+Proposing entity builds a proposal using the Rocky Habitat Web Mapping Tool. - a) Draw a polygon around the area of interest to generate a report. - b) Answer remaining proposal questions using data report, local knowledge, and communications with natural resource agencies. - c) Conduct community engagement to gauge support and concerns. - d) Modify proposal as needed and submit on the Rocky Habitat Web Mapping Tool.

-Step 2 - Agency Feasibility & Completeness Analysis
+Step 2 - Agency Proposal Analysis